Jaleh Amouzgar: Life

 Amouzgar holds a Ph.D. from Sorbonne University in Iranistics (Iranian linguistics).
 She is currently chairman of the department of Ancient Iranian Culture and Languages at the Tehran University.

-Prof. Amouzgar, in collaboration with Prof. Ahmad Tafazzoli, has contributed significantly to Ancient Iranian studies and the history of literature in ancient Iran.
+Amouzgar, in collaboration with Ahmad Tafazzoli, has contributed significantly to Ancient Iranian studies and the history of literature in ancient Iran.
 She has also associated with the Encyclopædia Iranica project at Columbia University.

-She has won numerous awards including Chevalier of the Legion of Honor and Persian Cypress Award (an Iranian Cultural Heritage Prize) in 2016.
+She has been awarded the Chevalier of the Legion of Honor and Persian Cypress Award (an Iranian Cultural Heritage Prize) in 2016.